Pat2612/py_webscraper/README.md

 # pywebscraper
-A little web-scraper written in python I am building for my other projects
+A little web-scraper written in python

 feel free to use it as a template or improve it if you want